 A mix of canning fruits and vegetables available to you every other week!
 As part of our Canner’s CSA, you can bottle up a bit of summer for the dark winter months while helping to reduce food waste and support local farming.

 What you can expect.

-Two milk crates full of b-grade or bumper crop fruits and/or vegetables available every other week for 12 weeks (July-September).
+For $250, you get two milk crates full of b-grade or bumper crop fruits and/or vegetables available every other week for 12 weeks (July-September).
 Our Canner’s CSA is a creative way to utilize the b-grade fruit and veggies that would otherwise go to waste and sit in a landfill.
 Our intention is to give this food a second life to feed our community!

 B-grade fruit is great to use in canning or preserving recipes.
 This fruit could be bruised, have some pest damage, or is just ugly but still delicious and nutritious.
 All fruit is hyper seasonal so we often won’t know what’s going in your bi-weekly share until we pack it.